Mikelly-Mikey/Mikelly-Mikey/README.md

 - 👋 Hi, I’m Mikelly-Mikey.
 - 👀 I'm an ethusiastic young web developer.
-- Ready to learn more with you as I dive deep into the web development zone.
+- Ready to learn more as I dive deep into the web development zone.
--
+- Step by step to the pro-level.